-Analyze different data sets
+Analyse different data sets

-To achieve ecommerce growth, online sellers need to have an in-depth understanding of their data.
+To achieve e-commerce growth, online sellers need to have an in-depth understanding of their data.
 By data, we mean all of it from different sources.
 With a huge playing field, failing to diversify available information usually results in missed opportunities and we don’t want that.
 For instance, an Amazon business puts much effort into email marketing as it’s the most suited part of online marketing activities.
-That shouldn’t stop you from utilizing it along with other options, especially because email marketing is still a major marketing tool.
-That effort also translates to social media, an increasingly popular ecommerce marketing channel.
+That shouldn’t stop you from utilising it along with other options, especially because email marketing is still a major marketing tool.
+That effort also translates to social media, an increasingly popular e-commerce marketing channel.
 Major platforms like Facebook and Twitter offer their own analytical insights, which can be further dissected through different services (we’ll get to that in a minute).
 The same goes for PPC (pay per click) and any other paid marketing activity - know what you are paying for and where to step up your effort.
 The bottom line is that just like Iron Man’s power is his fancy hi-tech suit, yours is knowledge.
 The more you know about your customers and their entire purchase process, the more insights you gain on how to cater to them and tailor the experience for better performance.

 Suit your needs

-For many e-sellers, ecommerce analytics can be an overwhelming and confusing pile of analyses, reports, and information that is quite difficult to consume and comprehend.
+For many e-sellers, e-commerce analytics can be an overwhelming and confusing pile of analyses, reports, and information that is quite difficult to consume and comprehend.
 That is why choosing a service that suits your needs is key.
 Only go for features that are relevant to your business.
 What type of system do you need?
 Is it a combined, connected type where you get a mix of business intelligence and real-time analytics with seamless integration?
 While a store dealing exclusively on Amazon marketplace may not need such analytical power considering the cost of it, you might.

 On the other hand, maybe your shopping cart is better suited for an integrated solution with analytics tools integrated directly into the website.
-There are numerous solutions available for analyzing and reporting online store’s activities.
+There are numerous solutions available for analysing and reporting online store’s activities.
 Google Analytics is a great starting point for two main reasons.
 It’s free so there’s a dime or two to be saved but GA also collects and reports on a huge amount of data.
 Online store owners that want a bit more out of it can always opt for a paid version that offers additional tools for more in-depth analysis.